typelevel/typelevel.github.com/_posts/2015-07-16-method-equiv.md

 *q* and *q* !<:ₘ *m*, that is, *q* can be written by calling *m*, but not vice versa, then *m* is *strictly more general* than *q*.

-What the concrete method --- the one actually doing stuff, not invoking the other one --- does is irrelevant, for the purposes of this test, because this is about types.
+What the concrete method—the one actually doing stuff, not invoking the other one—does is irrelevant, for the purposes of this test, because this is about types.
 That matters because sometimes, in Scala, as in Java, the body will compile in one of the methods, but not the other.
 Let's see an example, that doesn't compile.

 ```scala
 import scala.collection.mutable.ArrayBuffer